Serving Trinity County Assessor California Property Owners

 Step 1: Review Your Notice Receive Notice of Appraised Value from Trinity CAD showing property valuation (mailed by April 15).

-Step 2: File Your Protest Submit Notice of Protest to Trinity CAD by May 15 or within 30 days of receiving notice.
+Step 2: File Your Appeal Submit Notice of Appeal to Trinity CAD by May 15 or within 30 days of receiving notice.

 Step 3: Evidence Submission Provide comparable sales, appraisals, and documentation to support lower valuation.